 - Ion Tiriac: the Brasov Bulldozer who became a Grand Slam doubles champion

 Ion Tiriac was born in 1939.
 Because of his birth in Transylvania, Romania, he was nicknamed “the Brasov Bulldozer” or “Count Dracula”.
-Gifted in several sports, Tiriac was at first a table tennis prodigy, before being a part of the Romanian hockey team at the 1964 Winter Olympics in Innsbruck.
+Gifted in several sports, Tiriac was at first a table tennis prodigy, before being part of the Romanian hockey team at the 1964 Winter Olympics in Innsbruck, Austria.

-The place: The Olde Providence Racket Club in Charlotte, North Carolina
+The place: Olde Providence Racket Club, Charlotte, North Carolina

 The 1971 Davis Cup Final between the United States and Romania was held at the Olde Providence Racket Club in Charlotte, North Carolina.
-This would be the last time that the Davis Cup would be played according to the Challenge Round format where the winner of the previous edition (the United States) automatically qualifies for the final, while the Challenger (Romania) had to play no less than six ties before facing the United States.
+This would be the last time that the Davis Cup would be played according to the Challenge Round format, under which the winner of the previous edition (the United States) automatically qualified for the final, while the Challenger (Romania) had to play no fewer than six ties before facing the defending champions.